top of page

 HARLEM WILL BE THE HOST TO THIS EVENT PROPERTY.

-New York – Revolution Media announces it’s First Annual Hip-Hop Film Festival (HHFF) : 4 Days of Fresh, which will take place at the National Black Theatre located at 2013 5th Avenue in Harlem, NYC from August 3rd – August 6th, 2016.
+New York – Revolution Media announces its First Annual Hip-Hop Film Festival (HHFF): 4 Days of Fresh, which will take place at the National Black Theatre located at 2013 5th Avenue in Harlem, NYC from August 3rd – August 6th, 2016.

 Sponsored by NetFlix, The New York Daily News, CreditLine1.Com, The Harlem Brewing Company, EG Bowman Insurance Company, The Universal Hip-Hop Museum, Harlem Park To Pak (HP2P), Hotels 4 Hope, Metro PCS, 24/7 Ink Magazine, Black Talk Radio, and Parle’ Magazine, The HHFF is new model in film festivals, showcasing the stories and talents of the Hip-Hop generation.
-It is the first film festival of it’s kind, giving the power BACK to the filmmaker by providing guaranteed monetary support to each and every filmmaker participating in the festival. #PowerToThePeopleThroughFilm
+It is the first film festival of its kind, giving the power BACK to the filmmaker by providing guaranteed monetary support to every filmmaker participating in the festival. #PowerToThePeopleThroughFilm

-Powered by Revolution Media, Hip-Hop Legend Ralph McDaniels (Video Music Box), media visionary Charlette Capers (MBS Films / WYMS Ent), and Executive Producer Julien Lockhart, the festival will launch the careers of the next batch of independent writers, directors and actors who are fueled by Hip- Hop.“The Hip-Hop Film Festival NYC is where film meets the narrative of the Hip-Hop generation.
+Powered by Revolution Media, Hip-Hop Legend Ralph McDaniels (Video Music Box), media visionary Charlette Capers (MBS Films / WYMS Ent), and Executive Producer Julien Lockhart, the festival will launch the careers of the next batch of independent writers, directors, and actors who are fueled by Hip- Hop.“The Hip-Hop Film Festival NYC is where film meets the narrative of the Hip-Hop generation.

-The festival seeks to give a platform to the underserved filmmakers of the culture, while providing a different narrative to the general public”, states McDaniels.
+The festival seeks to give a platform to the underserved filmmakers of the culture while providing a different narrative to the general public”, states McDaniels.
 “The films that were selected for screening will represent the many stories that can be told by the purveyors of the genre worldwide”, states Capers.

-Hip-Hop is a culture and form of ground breaking music consisting of self expression with elements that consist of Graffiti Art, DJing, MC’ing, and Breaking (Dancing).
+Hip-hop is a culture and form of groundbreaking music consisting of self-expression with elements that consist of Graffiti Art, DJing, MC’ing, and Breaking (Dancing).

-One of the festival’s highlighted panels is “So You Want to Create a Webseries: The Business Breakdown” featuring Moise Verneau of “Money & Violence” along with Douglas Apparicio; Chaleta Drayton, and Tiffon Dunn of “Project Heat”.
+One of the festival’s highlighted panels is “So You Want to Create a Webseries: The Business Breakdown” featuring Moise Verneau of “Money & Violence” along with Douglas Aparicio; Chaleta Drayton, and Tiffon Dunn of “Project Heat”.

 A sneak peek of “Street Struck”, a documentary about the life and career of Hip-Hop Icon, Big L; “King of Newark” directed by Alonzo Herran starring Hip-Hop Artists Maino, AZ, JoJo Simmons, and Vado; and “Daddy Don’t Go” produced by Omar Epps and Malik Yoba are featured film highlights during the festival.